 Where personal data has been outsourced to a third party, such outsourcing shall be undertaken in line with a written agreement between OSV and the third party in question and shall specify the rights and obligation of each party and in particular, shall state that the third party shall have adequate security measures in place and shall only process personal data on the specific written instructions of OSV.

-Notwithstanding the above, OSV reserves the right to disclose personal data to the police, and relevant regulatory or other bodies, as required by law or regulation and in the event of the sale of its business (or part thereof) where it is necessary to do so in order to affect the sale of a data subject’s personal data in connection with such a business sale.
+Notwithstanding the above, OSV reserves the right to disclose personal data to the police, and relevant regulatory or other bodies, as required by law or regulation, and in the event of the sale of its business (or part thereof) where it is necessary to do so in order to effect the sale of a data subject’s personal data in connection with such a business sale.

 Tel: 01903 538835

 Monday to Friday – 8.00 am to 5.30 pm